Welcome to the website of the Lord-Lieutenant of Rutland, Dr Sarah Furness.

 - presenting decorations such as OBEs, MBEs and BEMs

-- presenting awards, such as the Queen’s Awards for Enterprise and the Queen’s Award for Voluntary Service.
+- presenting awards, such as the King’s Awards for Enterprise and the King’s Award for Voluntary Service.

 I develop close links with the Armed Forces, which are heavily represented in Rutland despite the county’s small size.